Healthcare Fraud in Alexandria, VA & Washington, D.C.

-Healthcare fraud can materialize as either or both a state crime or a federal crime.
-In most circumstances, it is a federal crime but that is dependent on a number of factors.
+Healthcare fraud can materialize as either or both a state crime and a federal crime.
+In most circumstances, it is a federal crime but that is dependent on several factors.
 Either way, if you are charged with healthcare fraud or related crimes like insurance fraud, the penalties can be serious.
-You need a criminal defense attorney who knows the law inside and out and is able to identify key facts to help your case.
+You need a criminal defense attorney who knows the law inside and out and can identify key facts to help your case.

 No matter which jurisdiction you are in, healthcare fraud is defined comparatively the same.
 In basic terms, healthcare fraud occurs when a person or entity files a health care claim with the intent to profit or benefit from the claim.
 The crime is charged as insurance fraud if the fraud is committed against a private carrier.